fortrabbit/help/docs/sftp-uni.md

 This example shows how to configure your SFTP client to quickly sync code:

-1. Create a bookmark (favorite) that stores the access informations to connect with one click
+1. Create a bookmark (favorite) that stores the access information to connect with one click
 2. Set a local directory to be synced with the online directory in the bookmark
 3. Set rules for exclude patterns (a huge time saver!)
-4. Run simulation first, the first run will take longer, results will be cached, execution will be fast
+4. Run simulation first; the first run will take longer, results will be cached, execution will be fast
 5. First sync down, then sync up

 The workflow has been tested with (macOS commercial) SFTP client Transmit from Panic.